MJKWoolnough/javascript/README.md

 https://262.ecma-international.org/11.0/#prod-AssignmentExpression

-It is only valid for one of ConditionalExpression, ArrowFunction, LeftHandSideExpression to be non-nil.
+It is only valid for one of ConditionalExpression, ArrowFunction, LeftHandSideExpression, LeftHandSideArray, and LeftHandSideObject to be non-nil.

-If LeftHandSideExpression is non-nil, then AssignmentOperator must not be AssignmentNone and AssignmentExpression must be non-nil.
+If LeftHandSideExpression, LeftHandSideArray, or LeftHandSideObject are non-nil, then AssignmentOperator must not be AssignmentNone and AssignmentExpression must be non-nil.

+If LeftHandSideArray, or LeftHandSideObject are non-nil, AssignmentOperator must be AssignmentAssign.

 If Yield is true, AssignmentExpression must be non-nil.

 If AssignmentOperator is AssignmentNone LeftHandSideExpression must be nil.

-If LeftHandSideExpression is nil and Yield is false, AssignmentExpression must be nil.
+If LeftHandSideExpression, LeftHandSideArray, and LeftHandSideObject are nil and Yield is false, AssignmentExpression must be nil.

 #### func (AssignmentExpression) Format